robshakir/pynms/source/_posts/pyangbind/2015-11-01-generic_methods.markdown

 ---
 project: PyangBind
-layout: doc
+layout: pybdoc
-title:  "Generic Methods Provided through PyangBind"
+title:  "Generic Methods Provided to PyangBind Classes"
 permalink:  "pyangbind/generic_methods"
 categories: pyangbind errors yang
+intro: "PyangBind objects add additional methods around 'normal' Python objects, to store YANG-specific attributes of the item they represent.
+This document provids an overview of the methods that exist for all objects, containers, and specifically for YANG lists."
 shortname: Generic Methods
 ---

-# Generic Methods Provided through PyangBind

 PyangBind's `YANGDynClass` function generates meta-classes around the class that is defined as the `base_type`/`base` when the class is generated.
 The wrapper that is provided gives a set of functions and variables that allow YANG-specific information to be stored alongside the value of the class.